ceramicnetwork/js-did/docs/modules/did_session.md

 A typical pattern is to store a serialized session in local storage and load on use if available.
 Then check that a session is still valid before making writes.

+**Warning:** LocalStorage is used for illustrative purposes here and may not be best for your app, as there is a number of known issues with storing secret material in browser storage.
+The session string allows anyone with access to that string to make writes for that user for the time and resources that session is valid for.
+How that session string is stored and managed is the responsibility of the application.

 ```ts
 import { DIDSession } from 'did-session'
 import { EthereumAuthProvider } from '@ceramicnetwork/blockchain-utils-linking'